When someone asks me this question, the answer I give is very simple, many will give you many complex answers, but the reality is very simple.

 He had no idea what he did to her at that moment whilst out of control of himself, people do this all the time.

-This was for her the tipping point of no return.
+That moment for her was the tipping point of no return.

 When one person gives up there is a window of opportunity for the other to step up.